DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 This real-time data can then be sent via Wi-Fi, Lora, or RS485, through to IoT Home and Industrial Energy Monitoring systems like [Home Assistant](https://www.home-assistant.io/docs/energy/).

+An [ABC Wiki page](https://github.com/DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/wiki/ABC-of-Set-Up-and-Configuration) has been added, which may also assist with information.

 ### IPEM Continuity

 Following in the footsteps of the original popular [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor), this **IPEM Plus** is the latest in IoT Mains Energy Monitoring for Home and Industry Automation.